SUSE/doc-unversioned/trento/migration/container-install.md

    REFRESH_TOKEN_ENC_SECRET=$(openssl rand -out /dev/stdout 48 | base64)
    ```

-1. Install the checks on the system in a shared volume
+1. Install the checks on the system in a shared volume:

    ```bash
    docker volume create trento-checks \